- How does the health check function of Server Load Balancer (SLB) work?

-TCP is transparent to the upper-Layer applications and is utilized to reduce the cost of health check and the impact on backend service.
-TCP health check only performs a simple three-way handshake and then directly sends RST packets to terminate the TCP connection.
+TCP is transparent to the upper-Layer applications and is utilized to reduce the cost of health checks and the impact on backend service.
+TCP health checks only perform a simple three-way handshake and then directly send RST packets to terminate the TCP connection.
 The data exchange process is as follows:

 - The SLB instance sends a SYN packet to the backend port.

 - The backend server replies with a SYN-ACK if the backend port is in normal status.

 - After successfully receiving the response from the backend port, the SLB instance considers that the port is in normal status and the status of the backend server is normal.